 Long sleeves are for winter, short sleeves for summer.
 Except it's not quite that simple.
-Very lightweight long-sleeve jerseys are good for pale-skinned riders in summer as they provide an extra layer of sun protection.
+Very lightweight long-sleeve cycling jerseys are good for pale-skinned riders in summer as they provide an extra layer of sun protection.

-However, you'll usually find long-sleeved jerseys are made from thicker, warmer fabric than short-sleeved, to keep you warm in cold weather.
+However, you'll usually find long-sleeved cycling jerseys are made from thicker, warmer fabric than short-sleeved, to keep you warm in cold weather.

-Most jerseys are made of some sort of synthetic fabric that's designed to quickly carry sweat away from your skin so it can evaporate from the outside of the jersey.
+Most cycling jerseys are made of some sort of synthetic fabric that's designed to quickly carry sweat away from your skin so it can evaporate from the outside of the jersey.